2013-4-21 Lebanon: Beirut, Tripoli, and Byblos

 A wave of emotions swept over me as my flight from Saudi Arabia descended into Beirut, Lebanon.
 Undeniably, there was a lot of excitement.
 For years I had dreamed of the day I would be able to walk the streets of Beirut and Byblos.
-I had met many Lebanese in my travels.
+I met many Lebanese in my travels.
 They inspired my cautious determination to visit their country.
-Their homeland was a place of joyful yet often terrified memories.
+Their homeland was a place of joyful yet often terrifying memories.
 Many of them, had never returned to the country they grew up in.
-A 15 year civil war from 1975-1990 ripped the nation apart and a generation had fled war for peace.
-I seem them everywhere, from South Africa, to Germany, France, and the USA.
+A 15-year civil war from 1975-1990 ripped the nation apart and a generation had fled war for peace.
+I see them everywhere, from South Africa to Germany, France, and the USA.

 Mohammad Al-Amin Mosque, Beirut, Lebanon